wkgcass/vproxy/doc/discovery-protocol.md

 }
 ```

 The udp packet carries the sender's ip address, so the receiver will know which address to write back to.
-Sender will get the sender's receiving port via the message, and will `NOT` use the udp packet src port because they might be different.
+Receiver will get the sender's receiving port via the message, and will `NOT` use the udp packet src port because they might be different.

 ### Discovery data message